Beaver Pond, 1976

 Welliver studied at the Philadelphia Museum School, where he was trained in a strict academic watercolor tradition.
 He did graduate work at Yale University with abstract artists including Josef Albers and Burgoyne Diller.
 Although he studied with abstract artists and was interested in the active brushwork of painters such as Jackson Pollock, in the early 1960s Welliver turned to a more realistic style with landscape as his primary subject.
 Beaver Pond and other works by Welliver combine an interest in nature and realism with an exploration of brushwork and planes of colors that characterizes modern abstract painting.

-• Teach the proper format for writing letters in preparation for writing letters to artists.
+• Teach the proper format for writing letters in preparation for writing a letter to an artist.

-• Have each student identify one of the three focus artists whose style influenced his or her landscape painting.
-Invent an address for the artist based on the painting (e.g., Neil Welliver, Duck Trap River, Lincolnville, ME), then write a letter to the artist explaining how his painting has influenced the student.
+• Invent an address for the artist, based on the painting (e.g., Neil Welliver, Duck Trap River, Lincolnville, ME), then write a letter to the artist explaining how his painting has influenced the student.

 Resources Available to Order